kianakiashemshaki/kianakiashemshaki/README.md

 # Education📚
 - MS in Computer Science Specialization in Cybersecurity
-- BS in Computer Engineering
+- BE in Computer Engineering

 ## Skills and Technologies💡